OpenGen/GenTL/docs/mainpage.md

 ### Parameter store and gradient accumulator member functions

-Parameter stores contain the state \f$\theta\f$ of some learnable parameters and the state of their gradient. provide A parameter store type `Parameters` must provide `typename Parameters::accumulator_t`, and the accumulator type must have a constructor that takes a `Parameters` object as its only argument.
+Parameter stores contain the state \f$\theta\f$ of some learnable parameters and the state of their gradient. provide A parameter store type `ParameterStore` must provide `typename ParameterStore::accumulator_t`, and the accumulator type must have a constructor that takes a `ParameterStore` object as its only argument.
 The gradient values are initialized to zero, and are accumulated by calling the `update_gradient()` member function on a gradient accumulator object.
 The indirection between parameter stores and gradient accumulators is meant to facilitate multi-threaded gradient-based algorithms inwhich different threads accumulate gradients in parallel in thread-local gradient accumulators.